nano-sketch/PokemonBattleUpdate/README.md

 # PokemonBattle
-fixing bugs and improving the code soon!!
+fixing bugs and improving the code soon!! ll